jfalkner/machine_learning/projects/llama_local_cpu/README.md

 and will need the least amount of RAM to run (7 * 4 = ~28 GB).
 The larger models, namely 70B can use a huge amount of RAM or VRAM, depending on how you run it.

+For the most part, it is near impossible to train 70B unless you have a large amount of VRAM.
+Stick with the 7b model unless you have a higher end computer or are using a service such as Google Colab or even GCP or AWS.

+# Running the model locally

+This example is run on locally on a Steam Deck running Ubuntu Linux.
+No remarkable GPU or CPU to mention and 16GB of RAM.
+You should be able to replicate this locally on most laptop and desktop PCs.
+You can also run this on Google Colab, which provides access to a high end GPU.

+TODO: example of using ./main locally.

 ## Links

 Miscellaneous links related to Llama 2.